dgca/use-typechain-contracts/packages/use-typechain-contracts/README.md

 ### Initialization

-First, initialize the system by calling the `init` function and passing it TypeChain's generated factories as the first argument.
+First, initialize the system by calling the `init` function and passing all of TypeChain's exports (e.g. do this via `import * as typechain from '...'`) as the first argument.

 If you'd like to set up some default contract addresses, you may optionally do so by passing an object as a second argument where the keys are the name of the contracts, and the values are the address for that contract.
 If you do not pass a default contract address for a contract, you'll have to provide it when using the `useContracts` hook.